You are here:

 Download our template

-The template is based on the DfE's contingency framework, which sets out measures that your school may be advised to take if there’s a local outbreak of COVID-19.
+The template is based on the DfE's contingency framework, which sets out measures that your school may consider taking, or be advised to take if there’s a local outbreak of COVID-19.

-In the case of an outbreak, you will find out which measures your school is recommended to take from:
+In the case of an outbreak, you will find out which measures your school is advised to take from:

-- Your local Public Health England health protection team
+- Your local UK Health Security Agency (UKHSA) health protection team

 - Your local director of public health